Buying solar panels and battery storage made easy

 Installations will generally not need planning permission.
 However, in some cases such as in conservation areas and on listed buildings, planning permission may be required.
 For further information visit the planning advice page.

 Find out more

-To find out more about the scheme and to register your interest, visit the Solar Together website.
+To find out more about future schemes, visit the Solar Together website.
 On this website, you will also find lots of helpful blogs about solar panels to help you see if they might be right for you.

 The independent Energy Savings Trust has also produced a guide to solar panels along with a search-by-postcode tool to help estimate the energy bill savings and financial payments you could potentially receive by installing solar panels.